braze-inc/braze-docs/_docs/_hidden/private_betas/iam_drag_and_drop/create_dnd_iam.md

 ![]({% image_buster /assets/img_archive/dnd_iam_rows_blocks.png %}){: style="float:right;max-width:30%;margin-left:15px"}

+#### Rows

-- **Rows** are structural units that define the horizontal composition of a section of the message by using cells.
-Using more than one cell allows you to put different content elements side by side.
-You can add all the structural elements you need to your message.
+Rows are structural units that define the horizontal composition of a section of the message by using cells.
+When a row is selected, you can add or remove the number of columns you need from the **Column customization** section to put different content elements side by side.

+You can also slide to adjust the size of existing columns.
+All columns are distributed across a 12-point system with a maximum of 6 columns in a row.

+#### Blocks

-- **Blocks** represent different types of content you can use in your message.
+Blocks represent different types of content you can use in your message.
 Simply drag one inside an existing row segment, and it will auto-adjust to the cell width.

 Every block has its own settings, such as granular control on padding.
 The right-side panel automatically switches to a styling panel for the selected content element.
 For more information, see [Editor Block Properties]({{site.baseurl}}/editor_blocks_dnd_iam/).

 As you build your in-app message, you can select a mobile, tablet, or desktop view in the toolbar to preview how your in-app message will look for your user groups.
 This will ensure that your content is responsive, and you can make any necessary adjustments along the way.

-### Set default font settings

-You can select a default font from our library of fonts or add a custom font to be applied across all possible in-app message text in the **Settings** tab.
-The default font set in this section is used everywhere in your message except where you use a custom setting.

-#### Add a custom font

-To add a custom font, go to the **Settings** tab, click **Add a custom font**, and upload your font using the Media Library.
-We accept the following file types for fonts: `.ttf`, `.woff`, `.otf`, `.woff2`.
-For more information, see [Asset files]({{site.baseurl}}/user_guide/message_building_by_channel/in-app_messages/customize/html_in-app_messages#asset-files).

-You can add multiple variations of a font family, as some styling options may not be available for custom fonts.
-Currently, we don't support adding fonts via URL.
+### Creative details

+#### Customize background image

+You can add an image to the background of your message from the **Message styles** tab.
+The scrollable section of your message must be selected to add a background for the entire message.

-{% alert note %}
+{% alert tip %}
-The default font will only apply to the current message and any duplicated messages, but not to future templates.
+If you're having trouble selecting a certain block, you can use the up arrow in the block's inline toolbar to move focus up to each parent block.
 {% endalert %}

-### Creative details

 #### Adding Liquid

 ![]({% image_buster /assets/img_archive/dnd_iam_liquid.png %}){: style="float:right;max-width:25%;margin-left:15px"}

-To add [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid) into your in-app message, select <i class="fa-solid fa-circle-plus"></i> **Liquid Personalization** from the editor toolbar.
-Here, you can add various personalization types such as standard (default) attributes, device attributes, custom attributes, and more!
+To add [Liquid]({{site.baseurl}}/user_guide/personalization_and_dynamic_content/liquid) into your in-app message, select <i class="fa-solid fa-circle-plus"></i> **Add Personalization** from the editor toolbar.
+Here, you can add various personalization types such as default attributes, device attributes, custom attributes, and more!

 Next, take your generated Liquid snippet and insert it into your message.
 Once you’ve finished designing and building your in-app message, go to **Preview & Test** to preview your message.